Skip to main content

 • Do buttons and links have descriptive text (not just "click here")?

-• Can you navigate to all interactive elements?
+• Can you reach all interactive elements?

 • Does the heading hierarchy make sense when listed?